 The Principal will keep the Dehong Safe at School Advisor (Lesley Meyer) informed of the progress of any case he / she deems serious.
-The Dehong Safe at School Advisor will seek support from the EiM Chairman (Fraser White).
+The Dehong Safe at School Advisor will seek support from the EiM Chairman (Fraser White) and inform the Master of Dulwich London as appropriate.